UdipRai0909/intern_project_1/README.md

    b.
 Adapt, Overcome, Improvise and try to debug yourself, King.

-## STEPS TO PRODUCE RESULT OF q1 DEVELOPMENT SERVER :
+## STEPS TO PRODUCE THE SAME RESULT IN DEVELOPMENT SERVER :

 1. Just visit this link below lol.
    Link: https://udip1.herokuapp.com/